From Paradigm Shift to Audit Rift: Empirical Analysis and Validation of Security Audit Methodologies for Asynchronous Smart Contract Systems: Introduction

 Despite the increasing adoption of the TON blockchain, the field of smart contract security on TON remains underdeveloped compared to Ethereum \cite{Buterin2014}.
 Existing research on smart contract vulnerabilities predominantly focuses on the Solidity programming language and the Ethereum blockchain \cite{Atzei2017,Chen2022a,Zhang2020b,Soud2024}.
 While these studies provide a solid foundation for understanding vulnerabilities in Solidity-based smart contracts, they also highlight the prevalence of language-specific and network-specific coding issues.
 This underscores the need for tailored methodologies in other ecosystems, such as TON, which employs an asynchronous transaction execution model, the FunC programming language, and a sharding mechanism for scalability.

 This paper addresses this critical need by presenting a detailed checklist of potential vulnerabilities in TON smart contracts and proposing a structured audit workflow.
-Our primary contributions include: \begin{enumerate} \item a comprehensive audit checklist tailored to TON smart contracts, \item an analysis of 34 professional audit reports to identify common vulnerabilities \item detailed case studies illustrating the implications of these vulnerabilities. \end{enumerate} The checklist is derived from an in-depth analysis of professional audit reports for TON-based projects, encompassing a wide range of vulnerabilities, including logical errors, access control issues, and state inconsistencies.
+Our primary contributions include: \begin{enumerate} \item a comprehensive audit checklist tailored to TON smart contracts \item an analysis of 34 professional audit reports to identify common vulnerabilities \item detailed case studies illustrating the implications of these vulnerabilities \item empirical validation of the checklist via a practitioner survey (n=11). \end{enumerate} The checklist is derived from an in-depth analysis of professional audit reports for TON-based projects, encompassing a wide range of vulnerabilities, including logical errors, access control issues, and state inconsistencies.
 By adopting this checklist, developers and auditors can systematically identify and mitigate vulnerabilities, thereby enhancing the security and reliability of TON-based projects.
 Our work bridges the gap between Ethereum's mature audit methodologies and the emerging needs of the TON ecosystem, contributing to a more secure and robust blockchain environment.

 The remainder of this paper is organized as follows.
 Section \ref{section:Background} provides an overview of the TON architecture and its implications for smart contract development.
 Section \ref{section:RelatedWork} discusses related work.
 Section \ref{section:AuditsReview} outlines the methodology used to collect and analyze audit reports for TON smart contracts.
 Section \ref{section:Checklist} introduces the comprehensive audit checklist for TON smart contracts, organized into key categories such as contract design, asynchronous execution, and common vulnerabilities.
 Section \ref{section:VulnerabilitiesCaseStudy} presents detailed case studies of vulnerabilities in TON smart contracts, emphasizing their implications and lessons learned.
 Section \ref{section:Discussion} discusses the broader implications of our findings for the TON ecosystem.
 Finally, Section \ref{section:Conclusion} concludes the paper with recommendations for future research and development.